Today's Articles

 Thomas Downing, Restaurant Owner born

-*The birth of Thomas Downing is celebrated on this date in 1791.
-He was a free Black businessman and restaurant owner.
+*This date in 1791 is celebrated as the birth date of Thomas Downing, a free Black businessman and restaurant owner.
 Thomas Downing was born to formerly enslaved parents in the island village of Chincoteague, VA.
-Growing up, he learned how to fish and dig for clams and oysters on his family’s land.
-Downing left […]
+Growing up, he learned to fish and dig for clams and oysters on his family’s land.
+Downing left Virginia in […]

 learn more